Updated: March 25, 2017

 - Clip is a little loose; would suggest using belt holster

-This beast is a true powerhouse.
+This beast is a true powerhouse, and all that while being relatively cheap.
 Weighing in at a full pound (with the batteries loaded) this unit is almost dangerous!
 When I first received this unit, I saw a lot of resemblance to the old Maglite’s I used to use, before LED Flashlights hit the market.
 Once I got a chance to start testing the Coast HP17TAC I realised that its nothing like a Maglite.
-At 615 lumens, it’s a lot brighter, and with a battery life of 15 to 51 hours, I feel confident that this flashlight will not let me down anytime soon.
+At 615 lumens, it’s a lot brighter, and with a battery life of 15 to 51 hours, I feel confident that this unit will not let me down anytime soon, which is amazing considering it is under 100 dollars.

 The fact that it uses 3 D-Cell batteries doesn’t bother me much, it’s the price that really hits home for wanting to own such a powerhouse.
 I purchased some rechargeable D-Cells and a charger so that I always have a second set of 3 batteries on me or in the car.
-I will say that I did stress test the flash light a little bit and can only recommend it, as it performed very well during my drop and humidity tests.
+I will say that I did stress test the flash light a little bit and can only recommend it, as it performed very well during my drop and humidity tests making it one of the best tactical flashlights for the money.

 - Very bright 615 Lumens